Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 ### Persistence

 No persistence is needed since the LearningTransport is used and no sagas is present.
-Please consult indivudal transport documnentation for specific storage need.
+Please consult indivudal transport and Saga documentation for specific storage need.

 ## Installation